 Unlike my other recent Netflix anime review, which covered the disappointing Bastard! series, Cyberpunk Edgerunners didn't just live up to the initial promise shown in the first episode (which I covered on my blog here) but massively exceeds it.

-Studio Trigger has managed to create a series that may not stylistically represent the CD Project Red 2077 game, but spiritually carries all the hardcore futuristic action over into animated territory with real aplomb.
+Studio Trigger has managed to create a series that may not stylistically represent the CD Projekt Red 2077 game, but spiritually carries all the hardcore futuristic action over into animated territory with real aplomb.

 The 10 episode standalone story features David, an orphaned street rat who, prior to the death of his mother, lives on the fringes of civilised society by attending an elite school thanks to her countless hours working for the emergency services.
 Alone and adrift, he eventually joins a gang after he realises that a military-grade implant he discovered and installed was originally meant for the gang's leader, Maine.

 The animation is utterly absorbing, thanks to some very creative stylistic choices and some fabulous direction choices by the directorial team of Hiroyuki Imaishi, Masahiko Otsuka and Hiromi Wakabayashi.
-Episode 4 in particular open on a fabulous slow-motion lightshow and then rewinds time to show how this moment is pivotal to the direction of the story.
+Episode 4 in particular opens on a wonderful slow-motion lightshow and then rewinds time to show how this moment is pivotal to the direction of the story.
 I'm genuinely in awe at just how good this looks for television as well as the sheer brutality on show.
 Won't someone please grant Trigger the license for a Battle Angel Alita anime?